Generalized skyrmion crystals with applications to neutron stars: Introduction

-Despite this limitation, one can still use the Skyrme model EoS valid in the high density regime above the saturation point.
-This simply provides a skyrmionic neutron star without a crust, but still being applicable to computations of the maximal masses allowed within the model, which are in fact only slightly affected by the presence of a crust.
-In fact, one can include a crust by smoothly joining such an EoS with a low density EoS obtained from another approach.
-In both cases the results are very encouraging, especially in the generalized Skyrme model where the so-called sextic term has been included.
-Indeed, this component of the generalized Skyrme Lagrangian was essential not only to significantly increases the value of the maximal mass of neutron star (from $1.7 M_{\odot}$ \cite{Nelmes:2011zz} to above $2M_{\odot}$ \cite{Adam_2020}), but also to render nuclear matter more like a perfect fluid, especially at higher densities, which corresponds very well to the standard picture of a (super)fluid core of neutron star.
+The too softness of the standard Skyrme model EoS was found an elegant resolution by extension to the \textit{generalized $\mathcal{L}_{0246}$-Skyrme model} where the so-called sextic term has been included.
+Indeed, this component of the $\mathcal{L}_{0246}$-Skyrme Lagrangian was essential not only to significantly increases the value of the maximal mass of neutron star (from $1.7 M_{\odot}$ \cite{Nelmes:2011zz} to above $2M_{\odot}$ \cite{Adam_2020}), but also to render nuclear matter more like a perfect fluid, especially at higher densities, which corresponds very well to the standard picture of a (super-)fluid core of neutron star.
 These results are deeply anchored in the mathematical properties of the sextic term.
 Namely, if treated together with the (pion mass) potential term, the corresponding energy-momentum tensor has a perfect fluid form \cite{Naya_2014}.
 In addition it enjoys a volume preserving diffeomorphism symmetry which means that the energy of a solution is degenerate up all deformations which do not change its volume \cite{Adam_2010}.
 On the contrary, deformations that change the volume are strongly penalized as the corresponding EoS has a maximally stiff form \cite{Naya_2015,Vazquez_2015}.
-This agrees with a physical interpretation of the sextic term as a part of the action which effectively arises after integration of $\omega$ mesons.
+This agrees with a physical interpretation of the sextic term as a part of the action which effectively arises after integration of $\omega$-mesons.
 Indeed, EoS' obtained in the Walecka model at large densities tend to maximally stiff EoS' due to the $\omega$-meson repulsion.

-This description has been recently further refined by taking into account semi-classical quantization of the isospin d.o.f. \cite{Baskerville_1996}, which enables computation of the symmetry energy and particle factions \cite{Wereszczynski_2022}.
-They then took this further by considering strange matter and allowing the presence of kaons \cite{Wereszczynski_2023}.
-However, it should be stressed that these results were obtained for the SC crystal of half-skyrmions, which has recently been shown \cite{Leask_2023} is \emph{not} the global minimizer at any density (although, at higher densities, they approximate the true minimizer quite well).